 Armed with the proven results of numerous large-scale scientific studies, I wrote a series of piano instruction books called, Upper Hands Piano: A Method for Adults 50+ to Spark the Mind, Heart and Soul.
 In Upper Hands Piano books I use the principles of cognitive musicology and learning science to help older adults play the piano more quickly and easily with deeper learning and a spirit of fun and emotional support.

-I am currently writing a series called, Piano Powered: An Innovative New Method to Power the Brain and Feed the Soul, so that I can bring all I have learned about music and the brain to young adults and children.
+I have just completed BOOK 1 of, Piano Powered: An Innovative New Method to Power the Brain and Feed the Soul, bringing all I have learned about music and the brain to younger adults and children.

 In addition to teaching piano, researching and writing, I have also composed music for film and television, and I play jazz piano professionally in the Los Angeles area.
-I've been married to singer/songwriter Michael Monagan for 28 years and we have two lovely, musical daughters who live in New York City.
+I've been married to singer/songwriter Michael Monagan for 30 years and we have two lovely, musical daughters; one is a restauranteur in New York City, and the other is currently studying Environmental Policy in graduate school at University of Cambridge, in England.